MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Azure Certified Device catalog

+A make-or-buy decision takes into account qualitative (for example, WiFi certification) and quantitative (for example, BOM cost or time to market) variables.

 [Azure Certified Device catalog](https://devicecatalog.azure.com) helps to reduce costs and time to build for devices that work well with Azure IoT.
 Most of the device development process is reduced to hardware selection.
 [IoT Plug and Play devices](https://devicecatalog.azure.com/devices?certificationBadgeTypes=PnP) can reduce both device and cloud development costs.

 :::image type="content" source="media/plug-and-play.png" alt-text="Graphic that shows savings from Plug and Play approach.":::

 ### LPWAN devices

-If LPWAN devices such as SigFox and LoRa are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help to bridge to Azure IoT Central without incurring costs to change your existing devices.
+If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help to bridge to Azure IoT Central without incurring costs to change your existing devices.

 ### Azure RTOS